wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-22_DNAC_GettingStarted.md

 **Event Management**
 - Event Management

+### Credits

+Most of the examples I'm using here are using the Postman collection from Nick Russo.
+Find them at Nick's website ([here](http://njrusmc.net/jobaid/jobaid.html)).
+Also, Nick has a brilliant course on automation DNAC operations at Pluralsight.
+Really worth watching it if you want to explore how to run APIs against Cisco's SDA solution.
+Check out all of Nick's courses [here](https://app.pluralsight.com/search/?q=nick%20russo&query_id=dede7781-f811-41d0-bd66-568c1d1966d7&is_auto_suggested=true).

 ### Getting started example (POSTMAN)

 Enough intro...let's dive into some basic programming.
 Let's try this with POSTMAN first.